Country Guides

 Your Passport Seva photo was almost certainly rejected because of the 630×810 pixel requirement.
 This one specification — unique to the Passport Seva portal and different from every other Indian document photo — catches more applicants than all other rejection reasons combined.

-The fix takes 30 seconds: create your compliant India passport photo on PhotoPass →
+The fix takes 30 seconds: create your compliant India passport photo on PhotoPass →.
+For a cost comparison of online passport photo tools, see our PhotoPass vs PhotoAiD comparison.

 Last updated: April 2026.
 This guide reflects the current Passport Seva portal requirements, including the ICAO standards enforced since September 1, 2025, and the Passport Seva Program 2.0 updates from February 2026.